Living in a residence hall can be one of the most rewarding experiences of your college career.

 Once you receive your housing assignment, reach out to your roommate(s) to introduce yourself and communicate about your expectations and hopes for the room.
 Before you make the call, reflect on your own needs and expectations so you can express them accurately and openly.
 It can be both challenging and fun to live with someone else, and the better you are able to communicate, the better your relationship will be.
 Keep in mind that it may be difficult to get to know someone over the phone, on social media, or through email, so avoid making quick judgments about your new roommate(s) before meeting them in person.

 Before you arrive on Move-In Day, we encourage you to coordinate with your roommate about what each of you will bring for the room.
 Make sure to discuss color schemes, electronics, gaming systems, dishes, and any other items that may be shared.
-We recommend that students wait to buy furniture, rugs, or other large items until they move into their room and can plan their space.
+We recommend that students wait to buy rugs or other large items until they move into their room and can plan their space.

-All students living in a shared space on campus are asked to complete a roommate agreement in the beginning of the fall semester and after any room changes.
-You will receive the document from your Resident Advisor, complete it with your roommate(s)/suitemate(s) and review it with your RA.
-We encourage residents to keep a copy of their Roommate Agreement in the room and refer to it when conflict or questions arise.
-It can be updated and revised at any time and is a great tool for roommates to communicate their expectations and hold each other accountable.
+All students living in a shared space on campus are required to complete a roommate agreement in the beginning of the fall semester and after any room changes.
+You will complete it with your roommate(s)/suitemate(s) and review it with your RA.
+It can be updated and revised at any time and is a great tool for you and your roommate(s) to communicate your expectations and hold each other accountable.